 What is the benefit of lazulite crystal?

-Lazulite crystal offers benefits such as amplifying the energy of affirmations, enhancing the effects of subliminal audio programs, aiding in dream work, achieving deep meditative states, and tuning into other levels of reality.
+Lazulite crystal offers benefits such as amplifying the energy of affirmations, enhancing the effects of subliminal audio programs, aiding dream work, achieving deep meditative states, and tuning in to other levels of reality.
 Incorporating it into your practices can bring about these advantages.

 Is lazulite a rare mineral?

 Yes, lazulite is a rare mineral that occurs in aluminum-bearing quartzites, quartz veins, and granite pegmatites.
-It is known for its bright blue colour and is not commonly found.
+It is known for its bright blue colour and is uncommon.

 What is the meaning of lazulite?